EECS16A, Designing Information Devices and Systems I

 Lab Policies

 Labs this semester will be held in-person, except where otherwise stated on Ed.
-Labs for this class are not open section, you must go to your assigned lab section.
+Labs for this class are not open-section.
+You must go to your assigned lab section.

 Credit for each lab is based on completion and checkoff with a member of lab staff during your assigned lab section.
 In a checkoff, you will demonstrate your work from portions of the lab and answer conceptual questions related to the lab.
 You should aim to get checked off by the end of your lab section.
 If (and only if) you attend your lab section for the whole duration but do not finish in time, you may get checked off at the beginning of your next lab section before starting the following lab.
 We have the following grading policy for labs: If you complete all the labs, you will receive full lab credit.
-We will drop your lowest lab score from your final grade calculation.
-If you miss two labs, you will lose half of your lab grade.
-If you miss three or more labs, you will receive an F in the class.
+We will drop your lowest two lab scores from your final grade calculation.
+If you miss three labs, you will lose half of your lab grade.
+If you miss four or more labs, you will receive an F in the class.

 Some lab sections are “buffer labs”.
 These are held during a week-long period at the end of each lab module in which no new labs begin.

 You may get checked off for only one missed lab per lab module by attending a buffer lab for that module.
-No other labs can be checked off (except for extenuating circumstances, please email our lab staff at eecs16a.lab@) .
+No other labs can be checked off (except for extenuating circumstances, please email our lab staff at eecs16a.lab@).
 If you have already completed all labs for a particular lab module, you do not need to attend a buffer lab for that module.

 Students must sign up for a buffer lab before attending.
 Please note that not all regularly scheduled lab sections will be run as buffer lab sections.
 Further details will be shared duly on Ed.